andymac-2/notepad/_posts/2019-04-08-on_borrowing.md

 // we should not access it directly:
 // println!("{}", x);       // ERROR!

 //  We create a new reference and a new value at the same time.
-The new
-//  reference shadows the old reference and the new value shadows the old value.
-//  The old reference was the only way to access the old value, so we can safely
+We can safely
-//  overwrite the old value with the new value.
-We overwrite the old reference
+// overwrite the old value and the old reference because their names have been
-//  with the new reference that points to the same location as the old value.
+// shadowed.
+The net result is that only the value has changed.
 *y = 4;
 println!("{}", y);